Alhanoufa21/Remind-Me-App-Development/README.md

 Frontend Development: Developed using JavaScript and React Native for cross-platform functionality.
 Backend Integration: Firebase is used for database management, providing a reliable and scalable backend solution.
 UI/UX Design: Focused on creating a user-friendly interface that enhances user interaction and satisfaction.
-Screenshots

-Here are some screenshots of the app in action:

-image
-image

 ## Skills